wemakerspace/arduino-pico/README.md

 Open the Maker_Pi_Pico_Blynk_Example.ino and you should able to compile and upload to Maker Pi Pico.

+Plug in the ESP-01 into the Maker Pi Pico

+Ensure Board Selection is Raspberry Pi Pico, with debug port as `Serial` (Serial = USB CDC, Serial1 = UART0, Serial2 = UART1)

+Go to File -> Example -> rp2040 and select The Maker Pi Pico demo

+# Basic Blynk Support
+Download and register account for Blynk mobile App.

+Get the Blynk AUTH TOKEN from email and paste it into the example sketch.

+Enter your WIFI SSID and PASSWORD into the example sketch.

+Select GENERIC BOARD as your board in Blynk App, you can create a button on Pin 25 to test the build in LED.

+Select the correct Port for your Maker Pi Pico.

+Upload the code and open serial monitor to see the Wifi connection status.

 # Installing both Arduino and CMake
 Tom's Hardware presented a very nice writeup on installing `arduino-pico` on both Windows and Linux, available at https://www.tomshardware.com/how-to/program-raspberry-pi-pico-with-arduino-ide